ifobos/objective-c-style-guide/README.md

-# NYTimes Objective-C Style Guide
+# Kinetic Cafe Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS teams at The New York Times.
-We welcome your feedback in [issues](https://github.com/NYTimes/objective-c-style-guide/issues) and [pull requests](https://github.com/NYTimes/objective-c-style-guide/pulls).
-Also, [we’re hiring](http://www.nytco.com/careers/).
+This is work-in-progress style guide for iOS teams in Kinetic Cafe Inc.

-Thanks to all of [our contributors](https://github.com/NYTimes/objective-c-style-guide/graphs/contributors).

 ## Introduction